splewis/sm-misc/README.md

 This is a collection of various, mostly unrelated, sourcemod plugins.
 Most are for CS:GO.
 Some may be labelled as for CS:GO, but work more generally.

+## Requirements

+Sourcemod 1.7 or later.
+Plugins are currently intended to be compiled using the 1.7.2 compiler

 ## Downloads

 Since these plugins are small and unrelated, there is no stable, overall release.
 There are only [continuous builds](http://ci.splewis.net/job/sm-misc/lastSuccessfulBuild/) for them all.
 When using these, the version number of each plugin will be the build number.